The following are now available online -

 Today there is a warm and welcoming worshipping community at the church with members drawn from throughout the parish.
 All are welcome at the services and at other times for quiet reflection or to leave messages on the prayer tree.

 There is a strong tradition of lay involvement in the life of the church and links with the villages especially through regular drop-in-for-coffee mornings and events such as carol services at Christmas.
-Due to the pandemic these will be resumed once it is safe to do so For more about Aysgarth church see posts on Pip's Patch
+For more about Aysgarth church see posts on Pip's Patch

-Easter Sunday is also usually a fun time for children (and adults!) at St Andrew's as they gather to decorate eggs and biscuits during the service and then enjoy egg-rolling afterwards.
+Easter Sunday is once again a fun time for children (and adults!) at St Andrew's as they gather to decorate eggs and biscuits during the service and then enjoy egg-rolling afterwards.